Deindustrialisation by country: France

-The Trente Glorieuses (a thirty-year period of economic growth that began after World War II) ended around 1975.
-After the first oil price crisis (1973/74), a forty-year period began in which the labor laws became more and more rigid for the employers.
-After the 1979 oil price crisis), François Mitterrand was elected president of France in May 1981.
-His party, the Socialist Party, won the French legislative election in June 1981 (269 of 491 seats).
-Mitterrand and the Mauroy government, tried a left-wing economic policy.
-Unemployment continued to grow, and the franc was devalued three times.
-After two years, Mitterrand made some U-turns, but continued the expensive social policy.
-He was re-elected in May 1988.
+The Trente Glorieuses (a thirty-year period of economic growth that began after World War II) ended after the first oil price crisis (1973/74), around 1975.
+Unemployment grew, and the franc was devalued three times.
 Between 1995 and 2015, France lost nearly half of its factories and a third of its industrial jobs.
 Many industrial towns and regions depopulated.

 In 2023, Nicolas Dufourcq published La désindustrialisation de la France: 1995-2015.
 He wrote that it was the whole of French society that turned away from industry.
 He expressed optimism that France has started anew with "new guns" and that it is possible to revive many industrial sites because technology has progressed, because emerging countries have lost competitiveness because the French themselves have changed and are demanding a low-carbon and circular industry.

 Germany

+Post‑World War II and the Morgenthau Plan

-In occupied Germany after World War II the Morgenthau Plan was implemented, although not in its most extreme version.
+In occupied Germany after World War II, Allied occupation authorities initially pursued policies aimed at limiting Germany's industrial capacity.
+The proposed Morgenthau Plan sought to convert Germany into a largely agricultural and light-industry economy, but it was never fully implemented.
 The plan was present in the U.S. occupation directive JCS 1067 and in the Allied "industrial disarmament" plans.
 On February 2, 1946, a dispatch from Berlin reported:

 Some progress has been made in converting Germany to an agricultural and light industry economy, said Brigadier General William H. Draper, Jr., chief of the American Economics Division, who emphasised that there was general agreement on that plan.
 He explained that Germany's future industrial and economic pattern was being drawn for a population of 66,500,000.
 On that basis, he said, the nation will need large imports of food and raw materials to maintain a minimum standard of living.
 General agreement, he continued, had been reached on the types of German exports — coal, coke, electrical equipment, leather goods, beer, wines, spirits, toys, musical instruments, textiles and apparel — to take the place of the heavy industrial products that formed most of Germany's pre-war exports.

 According to some historians, the U.S. government abandoned the Morgenthau plan as policy in September 1946 with Secretary of State James F. Byrnes' speech "Restatement of Policy on Germany".

 Others have argued that credit should be given to former U.S. President Herbert Hoover, who in one of his reports from Germany, dated March 18, 1947, argued for a change in occupation policy, amongst other things stating, "There is the illusion that the New Germany left after the annexations can be reduced to a 'pastoral state'.
 It cannot be done unless we exterminate or move 25,000,000 people out of it."